 The following is a description of restrictions on the investments to be made by the Funds.
-The restrictions marked with an asterisk () are fundamental policies that may not be changed without the vote of a majority of the outstanding voting securities of the relevant Fund (as defined in the Investment Company Act of 1940, as amended (the "1940 Act")).
-The other restrictions set forth below are not fundamental policies and may be changed by the Trust's Board of Trustees (the "Board").
-Except in the case of restrictions marked with a dagger (†) below, the percentages set forth below and the percentage limitations set forth in each Prospectus apply at the time an investment is made and shall not be considered violated unless an excess or deficiency occurs or exists immediately after and as a result of such investment.
+The restrictions marked with an asterisk (\) are fundamental policies that may not be changed without the vote of a majority of the outstanding voting securities of the Fund (as defined in the 1940 Act).
+The other restrictions set forth below are not fundamental policies and may be changed by the Board.
+Except in the case of restrictions marked with a dagger (†) below, the percentages set forth below and the percentage limitations set forth in each Fund's Prospectus apply at the time an investment is made and shall not be considered violated unless an excess or deficiency occurs or exists immediately after and as a result of such investment.